shivupa/shivupa.github.io/_posts/blog/2016-01-30-efficient-evaluation-of-the-boys-function.markdown

   feature:
 date: 2016-01-30T13:33:00-05:00
 ---
 A side project that I've recently been working (or trying to work) on is coding a fast molecular integral library in c.
-An important function in the calculation of coulombic integrals is the Boys function, $F_n(x)$.
+An important function in the calculation of coulombic integrals is the Boys function, $$F_n(x)$$.
 This function is given by:

 $$ F_n(x) = \int_0^1 e^{-xt^2} t^{2n} dt $$

 Evaluating this function frequently, accurately and quickly has been a focus of research for about the last half a century.
 I'll present a simple example here.

 ![plot1](plot1.png)

-The evaluation of the Boys function can be broken into two cases, large $x$ values and small $x$ values.
+The evaluation of the Boys function can be broken into two cases, large $$x$$ values and small $$x$$ values.
-# Large $x$ values:
+# Large $$x$$ values:

 For large x values the boys function can be approximated as: